hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 Owner: Kurtis Assad.

-## UNIQUE_DOCKER_CONTAINER_ID

-A unique ID that is generated to distinguish your remote docker containers from other users.

 ## WITH_PRERENDER

 In a development environment, prerender is only run from `commonwealth/server.ts` if this flag is provided.

 ## ZAPIER_WEBHOOK_URL_DEV

 Connects to the Common Webhooks Dev Zap on Zapier.
 Required to use the `emit-webhook`script to send Zapier webhooks.
 The webhook url can be found by contacting Timothee or by viewing the Zap's settings [here](https://zapier.com/editor/209598943/published/209598943/setup) (requires Zapier account access).
-More info at [Webhooks.md](./Webhooks.md)..
+More info at [Webhooks.md](./Webhooks.md).

 Owner: Timothee Legros.